ngelrojas/git-detect/README.md

 go to follow instructions

 - clone the repo
-- copy to the bin/ folder
+- copy in bin/ folder
 - open to .bashrc or .zshrc file
 - writte command below
 ```bash